MarcelWepper/Inverter-Controller/README.md

 ## 🚀 Key Features

 * **Reactive Power Balancing**: Unlike timer-based scripts, this integration listens for state changes and adjusts power limits instantly as your house load shifts.
+* **Configurable Deadband**: Fine-tune your import and export thresholds (e.g., 10W import, 20W export) to tightly hug your home's actual consumption without getting stuck.
 * **Exponential Moving Average (EMA)**: Built-in smoothing for solar production data to prevent "flapping" during cloudy days.
-* **Safety Guard**: Automatically forces the inverter to a safe minimum (100W) if solar production drops below a critical threshold.
+* **Empty Battery Standby**: Automatically parks the inverter at your safe minimum limit (e.g., 100W) when the sun is down and the battery drops below your configured threshold (e.g., 10%).
+This guarantees a smooth start the next morning.
-* **High SoC Hard Boost**: Intelligent hysteresis logic that ramps up inverter output when the battery is nearly full (e.g., >96%) to prevent energy waste.
+* **Configurable High SoC Boost**: Intelligent hysteresis logic that safely ramps up inverter output when the battery hits your customizable threshold (e.g., >95%) to prevent energy waste when the battery is full.
 * **Advanced Statistics**: Provides calculated insights including **Estimated House Load**, **Solar Yield Ratio**, and a **Logic State** indicator.
 * **Master Switch**: Includes a dashboard toggle to instantly enable or disable the controller logic.